cityofaustin/digital-services-engagement-guide/_words/part-1-getting-to-know-you.md

 position: 6
 ---

 Gaining access into the organization.
-It’s more than just physically being allowed in their workplace, it means City staff welcoming you into, and sharing, their reality.
+It’s more than just physically being allowed in their workplace, it means city staff welcoming you into, and sharing, their reality.
 For any of that to happen, a "getting to know you" phase happens first.
 Here we describe several things to think about when trying to get to know an organization’s staff:

 * **Learning the organizational chart**
 * **Designating a point of contact**